Staff

 Sharon Trotter – Director

-With a background in art history, Sharon was originally trained as a secondary art teacher.
-She has worked in cultural education for many years, including Walker Art Gallery in Liverpool, the Victoria & Albert Museum, Tate Britain, the London Borough of Waltham Forest and the “11 by 11” partnership programme for schools and cultural organisations in the London Borough of Islington.
-She was Head of Learning at the William Morris Gallery in Walthamstow before joining LEAN in April 2023.
+With a background in art history and trained as a secondary art teacher, Sharon has worked in cultural education for many years, including Walker Art Gallery (Liverpool), the V&A Museum, Tate Britain, Borough of Waltham Forest and the “11 by 11” programme in Borough of Islington.
+She was Head of Learning at William Morris Gallery before joining LEAN in April 2023.

 Julia Ravenscroft – Programme Engagement Coordinator

-Originally from Liverpool and a Lewisham resident since 2005, Julia graduated in Fashion Journalism, PR and Marketing at the London College of Fashion before studying Arts Administration at Birkbeck College.
+Originally from Liverpool and a Lewisham resident since 2005, Julia graduated in Fashion Journalism, PR and Marketing at the London College of Fashion, and Arts Administration at Birkbeck College.
+Julia worked with Crafts Council London, Jerwood Foundation, Design Museum, Design & Crafts Council of Ireland.
+She was on Migration Museum’s Peoples’ Panel (2022-23) and in Lewisham and Greenwich Hospital Trust Arts Steering Group (2024-25).

 Stephanie Chung – Finance & Admin Officer